aliblackwell/aliblackwell.com/website/pages/home.md

         label: Find out more
         url: /wonder-workshop/
       - title: Consulting
-        blurb: My career has seen me launch a global business, lead a bunch of cutting-edge product teams, work at the bleeding edge of blockchain/cryptoeconomics, and most recently launch an AI-powered product that detects if your cat is typing on your keyboard.
+        blurb: My career has seen me launch a global business, work at the bleeding edge of blockchain/cryptoeconomics, lead cutting edge product teams, and most recently launch KeyPaws, an AI-powered tool that protects your computer from cats on the keyboard.
 Everything I've done has been accessible, ethically motivated and private by default.
-        label: About
+        label: Work with me
-        url: /about/
+        url: /services/
     bg: secondary-bg-tint
 ---